Supporting your staff’s mental health

 You should also make sure your team has realistic targets and clear priorities.
 Team members should still feel supported and motivated at work.

-Supporting furloughed staff
+Supporting staff on furlough

 It’s a good idea to ask staff if they’d like to keep in touch while they’re on furlough.
 You should agree how often you’ll catch up depending on their needs.
 Staying in contact with employees can help them feel connected with their workplace.
 It’s also a chance to ask them how they’re doing.